 Learning by doing problems is the focal point of this course.

-Class sessions will be devoted to discussion of the on-line problems and readings in Friedman.
+Class sessions will be devoted to discussion of the on-line problems and assigned readings.
 I will randomly call upon students to answer questions and/or contribute to the class discussion.

 I try to be the last person to leave the classroom.
 Please hang around after class if you have anything you would like to discuss.

-The requirement for the paper is to identify an interesting aspect of the law and then use Economic analysis to explain it.
+The requirement for the paper is to identify an interesting aspect of the law and then use Economic analysis to analyze it.
 The paper should have three parts:

-The paper should be no more than three double spaced pages.
-Other things equal, shorter is better than longer.
+The paper should be no longer than three double spaced pages.
+Other things equal, the shorter the better.

 As with homework, you are strongly encouraged to work together and share ideas.
 Team submissions, however, are not allowed.
 You must individually submit original analyses.
 This does not, however, preclude two or more people addressing the same question in different ways.